kartelmode/hash-map-experiment/README.md

 # Hash Map experiments

-This project contains a small research effort on how different hashing algorithms and map implementations behave for order-cache workloads in an OEMS system.
+This project contains a small research effort on how different hashing algorithms and map implementations behave under order-cache workloads in an OEMS system.

-As a first step, we evaluate the quality of different hash functions for our order-identifier naming patterns.
+First, we evaluate the distribution quality of several hash functions using our typical order-identifier naming patterns.

-As a second step, we benchmark the higher-performing hash functions in several Map implementations under access patterns typical for OEMS.
+Next, we benchmark the better-performing hash functions across multiple map implementations under access patterns representative of real OEMS workloads.

-## Step 1: Hashing functions
+## Step 1: Hashing Functions

-### Key naming patterns
+### Key Naming Patterns

-We want to see which hashing strategy yields fewer collisions on the key-naming patterns we typically observe.
+We want to evaluate which hashing strategies produce fewer collisions on key patterns commonly used in OEMS order identifiers.

-A general-purpose OEMS usually supports alphanumeric/textual order identifiers.
-But if you look at how clients actually populate these IDs, a few patterns emerge.

-These naming patterns include:
+While OEMS systems allow arbitrary alphanumeric/textual order IDs, real-world usage tends to cluster around a few predictable formats:

-* `number` — INT64 sequence number formatted as text (e.g. `"1761610691"`).
+* **`number`** — an `INT64` sequence number formatted as text
+  Example: `"1761610691"`
-* `mm` — what we internally call `mm`: a constant prefix followed by a base32 sequence number (e.g. `"SOURCE13:T3AAA402"`).
+* **`mm`** — our internal “mm” style: a constant prefix plus a base32 sequence number
-* `UUID` — Universally Unique Identifier (e.g. `"BE3F223A-3E39-443E-AEB8-3932A850C051"`).
+  Example: `"SOURCE13:T3AAA402"`
+* **`UUID`** — a standard UUID
+  Example: `"BE3F223A-3E39-443E-AEB8-3932A850C051"`

-The full spectrum of naming patterns is wider, but these three are representative enough for evaluating hash quality.
+The full set of naming styles is broader, but these three cover most practical cases and are representative enough to evaluate hash distribution.

-One important aspect: for the first two patterns, consecutive order identifiers differ only in the last few bytes.
-UUIDs, on the other hand, tend to differ across a wider range of hex digits and are already naturally well-distributed.
+A key detail: in the first two patterns, consecutive identifiers differ only in the last few bytes.
+UUIDs differ more uniformly across the entire string and are naturally better distributed.

-**NOTE:** In this project we use only ASCII textual identifiers.
+**NOTE:** This project uses ASCII textual identifiers only.

-## Hash functions
+### Hash Functions

-The goal is to identify a few optimal hash functions based on both computational speed and hash quality, since these parameters directly affect overall hash-table performance.
+Our goal is to identify a small set of hash functions that balance computational speed and distribution quality, since both factors directly impact overall hash-table performance.

 * **default** - Java default hash function
+* **unrolledDefault** - a variation of default hasher where we process 4 bytes per loop iteration
 * **xxHash** - XXHash (see [this](https://xxhash.com/)) - copied from openhft?
-Preserve authorship if so TODO
+TODO: Preserve authorship
-* TBD - TODO
+* **metro**
+* **faster** - faster version of default hasher (traverses left side of the key as array of INT32 and INT16 before handling what remains as byte)
+* **vhFaster** - a variation of faster hash that uses VarHandlers (Java 17+) rather than Unsafe.

-### Collisions rate
+### Benchmarking

+#### Collision Rate

 The table below shows the number of collisions for each key-generation pattern and each hash function, based on inserting \(10^7\) keys.